rolling stones I go wild 1994Can You Hear the Music?

 Ron Wood: guitar

-Guest musicians: Darryl Jones (bass), Chuck Leavell (organ), Phil Jones (percussion), Bernard Fowler and Ivan Neville (background vocals)
+Guest musicians: Darryl Jones (bass), Chuck Leavell (organ), Phil Jones (percussion), Bernard Fowler and Ivan Neville (backing vocals)

 More about I Go Wild by The Rolling Stones